 The thought of not being able to answer an interview question is a scary one for many of us.
 It happens more often than we might think.
 Sometimes, we simply don’t know the answer and the silence can seem excruciating.
 In other cases, we may know, but our brains freeze.
 Whatever the case is, being in that moment, we wish the floor would open up and swallow us whole.

 Being prepared for not being able to respond can help mitigate some of the anxiety, and help you make the most out of a difficult situation.
+Keep these tips in mind the next time you’re strapped for an answer.

 - Don’t panic: Your mindset going into an SSB interview is one of the critical ingredients for success.
 Many candidates assume that they must have a near perfect personal interview in order to land the job.
 In reality, it helps to recognize that other candidates will also have difficulty answering all the questions to the complete satisfaction of the IO.
 Often a solid but imperfect interview will be sufficient to move you on in the evaluation process.
 This realization can help stop you from panicking if you can’t answer a question well.
 Do take the time to analyze the most common interview questions asked so you will have an idea of what to expect.